Hand fan: 17th century

 In the 17th century the folding fan, and its attendant semiotic culture, were introduced from China and Japan.
 By the end of the 17th century, there were enormous imports of China folding in Europe due to its popularity and to a lesser extent, Japanese folding fans were also reaching Europe by that period.

 These fans are particularly well displayed in the portraits of the high-born women of the era.
 Queen Elizabeth I of England can be seen to carry both folding fans decorated with pom poms on their guardsticks as well as the older style rigid fan, usually decorated with feathers and jewels.
 These rigid style fans often hung from the skirts of ladies, but of the fans of this era it is only the more exotic folding ones which have survived.
 Those folding fans of the 15th century found in museums today have either leather leaves with cut out designs forming a lace-like design or a more rigid leaf with inlays of more exotic materials like mica.
 One of the characteristics of these fans is the rather crude bone or ivory sticks and the way the leather leaves are often slotted onto the sticks rather than glued as with later folding fans.
 Fans made entirely of decorated sticks without a fan "leaf" were known as brisé fans.
 The brisé fan originated in China.
 However, despite the relative crude methods of construction, folding fans were at this era high status, exotic items on par with elaborate gloves as gifts to royalty.

 In the 17th century the rigid fan which was seen in portraits of the previous century had fallen out of favour as folding fans gained dominance in Europe.
 Fans started to display well painted leaves, often with a religious or classical subject.
 The reverse side of these early fans also started to display elaborate flower designs.
 The sticks are often plain ivory or tortoiseshell, sometimes inlaid with gold or silver pique work.
 The way the sticks sit close to each other, often with little or no space between them is one of the distinguishing characteristics of fans of this era.

 In 1685 the Edict of Nantes was revoked in France.
 This caused large scale immigration from France to the surrounding Protestant countries (such as England) of many fan craftsmen.
 This dispersion in skill is reflected in the growing quality of many fans from these non-French countries after this date.

 18th century

+Fan in satin decorated with a dancescene, MMH.1991.0151, Modemuseum Hasselt.

 In the 18th century, fans reached a high degree of artistry and were being made throughout Europe often by specialized craftsmen, either in leaves or sticks.
 Folded fans of silk, or parchment were decorated and painted by artists.
 Fans were also imported from China by the East India Companies at this time.
 Around the middle 18th century, inventors started designing mechanical fans.
 Wind-up fans (similar to wind-up clocks) were popular in the 18th century.